yuensiangang/yuensiangang.github.io/index.md

 Reach me at angys@ihpc.a-star.edu.sg if you have any questions regarding my research or are interested in collaborating.

+## Team
+I work with a group of highly talented individuals on the following key projects
+* Tech-augmented enhancement of metacognition
+Gladia Hotan, Clare Tan, Landy Lan
+* AI-based screening of ASD in children
+Shirshajit Sen Gupta, Clare Tan
+* AI-based intervention for ASD
+Chen Caishun, Chen Yanlin
+* Neural Mechanisms of Motivation in Depression

 ## Education/Experience
 * 2023 - present: &nbsp;&nbsp;    Senior Scientist I, Social and Cognitive Computing, IHPC, ASTAR, Singapore
 * 2021 - present: &nbsp;&nbsp;    Investigator, Brain-Body Initiative, ASTAR, Singapore